RosaeNLG/rosaenlg/packages/freenlg-pug-lexer/README.md

+*Forked but not updated.
+This is the original Pug documentation.*

 # pug-lexer

 The pug lexer.
 This module is responsible for taking a string and converting it into an array of tokens.